for Secondary Education in the UK.

 PHYSICAL GEOGRAPHY

-• 31 COASTAL MANAGEMENT This sheet explores the problems of coastal erosion and looks at the various solutions available.
+• 31 COASTAL MANAGEMENT This worksheet explores the problems of coastal erosion and looks at the various solutions available.

 • 33 EARTHQUAKE!
 What happens when there is an earthquake?
 What are its effects?
 How do people respond?

-• 35 TAKE THE WEATHER This sheet examines how different types of weather affect different groups of people in very different ways.
+• 35 TAKE THE WEATHER This worksheet examines how different types of weather affect different groups of people in very different ways.

-• 37 ON THE FARM This sheet looks at different types of farming and how each approach requires different resources and generates a different level of income.
+• 37 ON THE FARM This worksheet looks at different types of farming and how each approach requires different resources and generates a different level of income.

-• 39 IN NATIONAL PARKS Thought-provoking sheet exploring the fact that National Parks have become victims of their own success, with tourism causing problems.
+• 39 IN NATIONAL PARKS Thought-provoking worksheet exploring the fact that National Parks have become victims of their own success, with tourism causing problems.

-• 41 THE WATER CYCLE This sheet explores the nature of the water cycle, and how human activity can influence it.
+• 41 THE WATER CYCLE This worksheet explores the nature of the water cycle, and how human activity can influence it.

 • 43 COASTAL EROSION Students discover the process by which a headland erodes into stacks and arches.

-• 45 VOLCANIC ERUPTION In this thought-provoking sheet, students gain an understanding of the magnitude and effects of volcanic eruptions.
+• 45 VOLCANIC ERUPTION In this thought-provoking lesson plan, students gain an understanding of the magnitude and effects of volcanic eruptions.

-• 47 DEFORESTATION IN THE AMAZON This sheet introduces the causes of deforestation and the many effects it can have.
+• 47 DEFORESTATION IN THE AMAZON This worksheet introduces the causes of deforestation and the many effects it can have.

 ENVIRONMENTAL GEOGRAPHY